 If we refuse to correct your personal information, we will provide you with a written notice that sets out the reasons for our refusal (unless it would be unreasonable to provide those reasons) and provide you with a statement regarding the mechanisms available to you to make a complaint.

-If you have any queries about personal information handled by QDN, please contact our Privacy Officer as follows:
+If you have any queries about personal information handled by QDN, please contact our Privacy Officer.

 If you wish to make a complaint about a breach of the Privacy Act, Australian Privacy Principles or a privacy code that applies to us, please contact us as set out above and we will take reasonable steps to investigate the complaint and respond to you.
 If you are not happy with our response, you may complain directly to the Australian Information Commissioner.